vikramvi/ThinkinInReact/README.md

 7. Added state to the parent component and modified props of child components

+Upto STEP 5:

+8. Added callback function of props to update state from child component

 ---

 # Getting Started with Create React App